-1.1 Consolidate development within existing township boundaries and surrounding activity centres.
-1.2 Protect and strengthen the effectiveness of private and public transport connections between the towns, broader region and to Melbourne.
-1.3 Ensure that current and forecast Latrobe Regional Airport operations are taken into account in planning for the use and development of land within the Morwell to Traralgon Structure Plan.
+- 1.1 Consolidate development within existing township boundaries and surrounding activity centres. - 1.2 Protect and strengthen the effectiveness of private and public transport connections between the towns, broader region and to Melbourne. - 1.3 Ensure that current and forecast Latrobe Regional Airport operations are taken into account in planning for the use and development of land within the Traralgon West Growth Corridor. - 1.4 Ensure that future land use and development is consistent with the Strategic Framework Plan, Local Area Structure Plans and Housing Framework Plans.

-- 1.4 Ensure that future land use and development is consistent with the Strategic Framework Plan, Local Area Structure Plans and Housing Framework Plans. - 1.5 Preserve the significant environmental values and landscapes to maintain and enhance the liveability and sustainability of Latrobe City. - 1.6 Ensure that future growth of towns is commensurate with access to services, infrastructure, transport and the protection of natural resources. - 1.7 Maintain a clear separation between urban settlements facilitating the self-containment and individual identity of each town, with the exception of land within the Morwell to Traralgon Structure Plan linking the urban areas of Morwell and Traralgon.
+- 1.5 Preserve the significant environmental values and landscapes to maintain and enhance the liveability and sustainability of Latrobe City. - 1.6 Ensure that future growth of towns is commensurate with access to services, infrastructure, transport and the protection of natural resources. - 1.7 Maintain a clear separation between urban settlements facilitating the self-containment and individual identity of each town, with the exception of the Traralgon West Growth Corridor linking the urban areas of Morwell and Traralgon.